 Key factors affecting sensor battery life include:

-Sensor specifications – Some sensors have an additional factory-enabled parking supervision mode, whereas others only transmit during motion.
+Sensor specifications – Some sensors have an additional factory-enabled parking-supervision mode, whereas others transmit only during motion.

 Sensor battery diagnosis